 Sign up for an app store analytics application

-In order to accurately understand your organic app distribution progress, you need to first sign up for an analytics tool.
+In order to understand your organic app distribution progress accurately, you need to first sign up for an analytics tool.
 You’ll want an analytics tool that will track your apps and your competitors through the Top Charts and Search Rankings.

 Get featured on app review sites

 A high percentage of downloads for new apps occur after those apps have been reviewed by app review sites or other earned media outlets (tech news, mainstream media, niche related press, etc.).
 It’s important to reach out to these media outlets in order to drive a burst of downloads at your launch time.

 Identify the blogs – and the authors themselves – who are writing about your direct competitors and other apps within your realm.
 Reach out to those authors and pitch them your app.
 Pitching journalists is a complex art, but there’s really only one rule of thumb to follow: put yourself in their shoes, understand their incentives (do they write popular articles, breaking news, etc?), and offer them something you would want if you were them.

 Increase social sharing of content within your app as well as your app itself

 Word of mouth (viral!) is another one of the most important ways new users can find your app.
 You have to do everything in your power to make it easy for your current users to share your app as well as content within your app.